robertjskelton/robertjskelton.github.io/_posts/2023-05-01-ferrari-360-repair-at-vlads-autobahn.markdown

 Vlad says steering rack is in the car and work on the convertible seals has begun.

 ### 8/16/2022 - 84 days after drop off
-Received the quote for the transmission work, totalling $7,911.13 [here](/docs/vlad/3.pdf).
+Received the quote for the transmission work, totalling $7,911.13 [here](/docs/vlad/3.pdf), on top of the other work already approved.

 ### 8/19/2022 - 87 days after drop off
 Dropped off $6,100 for transmission parts to be ordered and work to begin.
-Picked up the old steering rack and took it home.

 ### 8/26/2022 - 94 days after drop off
 Registered the Ferrari in Florida and got a license plate for it.
 Took forever due to having to order a New York title and get that shipped here, then had to go to the Florida DMV.